vonglasow/atoum-documentation/source/en/asserters/string.inc.rst

 hasLengthLessThan
 =================

-``hasLengthLessThan`` checks that the size of the string is shorter that the given one.
+``hasLengthLessThan`` checks that the string size is lower that the given one.

 .. code-block:: php